 And that’s how my journey to becoming a filmmaker started.
 I spent a week in Paris, pointing my camera (my iPhone) at everything, and then spent weeks editing the footage into a video.
 Then I went on a day trip somewhere, and the same thing happened again.
-It kept happening; I’d find myself sitting for 8 hours straight editing, without realising how much time had passed.
+It kept happening; I’d find myself sitting for 8 hours straight editing without coming up for air.
 Eating, sleeping and studying were all distractions.
 All I wanted to do was make videos.

 A couple of months later, I filmed a wedding ceremony for free.
 I was already invited as a guest, so I asked if I could try filming it to see what I could come up with.
 They agreed, and I filmed it on an old DSLR and a point-and-shoot (basically, not cameras you should be using for weddings).
 I spent weeks editing it, and I played it for the couple when I next saw them.
 It was nowhere near the calibre of The Film Poets’ films I’d watched, and yet it made them cry.
 They seemed genuinely thankful to have this memento from their day, and I felt all warm inside; in that moment I decided that this was what I wanted to do with my life.

 I emailed every wedding videographer nearby, and when they didn’t respond, I called them instead.
+When they didn’t answer, I left voicemails.
+I was belligerent.
 Eventually, one of them agreed to hire me as an assistant, which I started doing alongside studying for my finals.
 After a busy summer working with him, I started getting my own bookings and filming my own weddings.
 I haven’t looked back since.

 In the filmmaking industry, weddings are often looked down on.
 Filming weddings is often a stepping stone to ‘bigger and better’ things – a ‘necessary evil’ in order to gain experience behind a camera so that you can go on to make adverts and short films and things like that.
 Personally, I love weddings, and I have no desire to do anything else.
-I do a bit of commercial stuff on the side at the moment (just to try new things), but I’m quickly realising that weddings is all I want to do, because I feel it’s what I do best, and I haven’t really found anything else that I enjoy as much.
+I do a bit of commercial work on the side at the moment, but weddings is where my passion lies.
 On a wedding day, at no point does it feel like work.
 I’m filming people having a great time.
 They’re smiling, laughing, catching up, dancing, drinking, and for two people there it’s the happiest day of their life – how lucky am I that I get to be there capturing it?!

 In addition, I don’t need to worry about directing like you do with commercial work.
 Everything is already happening, with or without me, which means I can focus entirely on capturing things in the most beautiful way possible.
-Admittedly, it’s long hours (usually 12 hour days), and sometimes stressful.
+Admittedly, it’s long hours (usually 12 hour days), and sometimes stressful (that small window of time between filming you get ready and getting set up for your ceremony has taken years off my life).
 The editing can be boring (sorting through 6 hours of wedding footage to get rid of the unusable bits can take days, and that’s before the real editing and storytelling even begins), but every single day I wake up excited to make a meaningful film that will tell the story of the happiest day of someone’s life.

 And when it does get tough?
 When I’m editing a 90 minute catholic ceremony from three different camera angles and it’s taking me a lifetime?
 I just remember that I could have been sat in an office drafting contracts, and I feel thankful all over again.